rickspencer3/shoots/README.md

 # shoots_server
 The server tries to be a fairly faithful Apache Flight Server, meaning that you should be able to use the Apache Arrow Flight client libraries directly.
 It is entirely built upon the upstream [Apache Arrow project](https://arrow.apache.org/).

-Under the hood, the server receives and server pandas dataframes, storing thenm on disk in Apache Parquet forma.
+Under the hood, the server receives and serves pandas dataframes, storing thenm on disk in [Apache Parquet](https://parquet.apache.org/) format.
+However, shoots is designed so that, as a user, you don't need to know about the underlying storage formats and libraries.

 # shoots_client
-The client pieces wrap the Apache FlightClient to offer an interface for pandas developers, abstracting away the Apache Arrow and Flight concepts.
+The client pieces wrap the [Apache FlightClient](https://arrow.apache.org/docs/python/generated/pyarrow.flight.FlightClient.html) to offer an interface for pandas developers, abstracting away the Apache Arrow and Flight concepts.

 # usage
 ## run the server